 How to know if your PAC file is compromised

 The manual method is to open Internet Options -> Connection tab -> LAN settings.
-If “Use Automatic Configuration Script” is checked and you know you did not install any such thing, you are in problem.
+If “Use Automatic Configuration Script” is checked and you know you did not install any such thing, you are in a problem.
 See the image below to get a complete idea of a PAC compromised computers.

 You can also download Phrozensoft Auto Config Risk Protecter from phrozen.io and run it to see if your PAC files are malicious.
 You don’t have to install it.
 You just download the pack, unzip it and run ACRP.exe.